 - Ensure Mental Health Parity and Access to Affordable Mental Health Treatment

-- Supporting legislation in Maine, Nebraska, North Dakota, Ohio, Pennsylvania, Texas, Washington state, and Wyoming that now mandates regular suicide prevention training for school personnel.
+- Supporting legislation in Georgia, Maine, Maryland, Nebraska, North Dakota, Ohio, Pennsylvania, Texas, Utah, Washington state, West Virginia, and Wyoming that now mandates regular suicide prevention training for school personnel and school policies on suicide prevention, intervention, and postvention.

-- Supporting pioneering legislation in Washington state and Kentucky that now mandates regular suicide prevention training for certain health and mental health professionals.
+- Supporting pioneering legislation in Washington state, Kentucky, Utah, Nevada, and New Hampshire that now mandates regular suicide prevention training for certain health and mental health professionals in suicide assessment, treatment, and management.

-- Organizing or co-organizing lobby days in Montgomery, Alabama; Phoenix, Arizona; Sacramento, California; Springfield, Illinois; Albany, New York; Columbia, South Carolina; and Nashville, Tennessee to educate state officials on the importance of suicide prevention and mental health.
+- Organizing or co-organizing State Capitol Days to educate state and local elected officials on the importance of suicide prevention and mental health.

 - Promoting use of AFSP’s new Model School District Policy on Suicide Prevention in local schools and school districts nationwide.